 To celebrate the birth of this princess of light and hope, jewelers in Denmark produced daisy jewelry.
-'Marguerit’ is the Danish for daisy, so this made a nice play on her name.
-Daisy jewelry was produced for every occasion and type including brooches, pendants, bracelets, earrings and necklaces, all in gold-washed sterling silver and white enamel.
-It became immediately popular for several reasons: as a nod to the newborn princess, respect for the monarchy, but also and perhaps more importantly, as a small symbol of resistance against unwelcome invaders.
+'Marguerite’ is the Danish for daisy, so this made a nice play on her name.
+Daisy jewelry was produced for every occasion and type including brooches, pendants, bracelets, earrings, and necklaces, all in gold-washed sterling silver and white enamel.
+It became immediately popular for several reasons: as a nod to the newborn princess, respect for the monarchy, but also, and perhaps more importantly, as a small symbol of resistance against unwelcome invaders.

 - DETAILS -

-Don’t let them have a bath, but if they escape your attention, rub them with talc and a soft cloth to keep their radiance.
-Even if they’re scared of water, they can be cleaned with rubbing alcohol and a soft cloth.
+Care instructions: don’t let them have a bath, but if they escape your attention, rub them with talc and a soft cloth to keep their radiance.